 The digital display on the SE3-320 usually shows the current sound level, updating every second.
 However, it can be set to any of the following:

-Turning the display off or displaying the time can be useful to avoid people making noise just to see the display change.
+Turning the display off or displaying the time can be useful if you don't want to show the sound level in decibels.

-The SoundEar 3 Noise Processor (order code SE3-320) is for long term noise monitoring in areas where you don't need to immediate and clear noise warning that is provided by the standard SoundEar 3 Noise Warning Signs.
+The SoundEar 3 Noise Processor (order code SE3-320) is for long term noise monitoring in areas where you don't need the clear noise warning that is provided by the other SoundEar Noise Warning Signs.

 For the long term monitoring of noise levels in: